 Oski - Saturday morning and afternoon

-The first step in the registration and enrollment process is bidding, where students allocate from their available number of bid points to indicate the electives of highest interest to them.
+The first step in the registration and enrollment process is bidding, where students allocate from their available bid points to indicate the electives of highest interest to them.

 Why We Use the Bidding Process

-Bidding is a mechanism to allocate scarce resources in the most popular classes, and it is a fair process to allocate seats where demand exceeds supply.
-Professors’ instructional hours are limited by their contracts and other professional obligations, such as research and public speaking engagements, and the number of seats made available in a given class is carefully considered and determined by a committee of faculty.
+Bidding is a mechanism to allocate scarce resources - seats in popular classes, where demand exceeds supply.
+Professors’ instructional hours are limited by their contracts and other professional obligations, such as research and service in University posts, and the number of seats made available in a given class is carefully considered.

-Students are allotted bid points so that they can identify the classes in which they are most interested and strategically use their bid points in an effort to obtain one of the seats in those classes.
-This provides all students the most equal opportunity possible to identify a class that is most aligned with their professional career goals and use their bid points to maximize their chances of securing an available seat in that class.
+Students are allotted bid points determined by their year in the program so that they can strategically use their bid points to get a seat in the classes of highest interest to them.
+This provides all students with an equal opportunity to identify a class that is most aligned with their professional career goals and use their bid points to maximize their chances of securing a seat in that class.

-As students progress through the program and achieve seniority, the number of bid points made available to them increases, so students who are closer to graduating have the greatest chance of securing a seat in an elective class that may be oversubscribed during the scheduled term.
+As students progress through the program and achieve seniority, the number of bid points made available to them increases, so students who are closer to graduating have the greatest chance of securing a seat in a popular elective.

-All students are encouraged to work closely with academic and career advisors to identify several electives offerings that would align well with their individual professional goals.
+All students are encouraged to work closely with their academic advisors to identify several elective offerings that would align well with their individual professional goals.

-The Evening & Weekend MBA Program uses the On-Line Registrar (OLR) system, a web-based database for enrollment in Haas electives courses.
-In your three terms of core courses, you will not use OLR, as you will be enrolled into those classes with your cohort in an automated process.
+The Evening & Weekend MBA Program uses the On-Line Registrar (OLR) system, a web-based database for enrollment in Haas elective courses.

 There are opportunities for all students, including rising 2nd years, to take courses in the summer.
-Typically courses are offered in a different scheduling format then fall and spring, with many courses offered during block weeks and weekends.
-Enrolling in courses is done through a sign up process and there are separate dates for international opportunity sign ups and regular summer electives.
-For those students receiving financial aid we encourage you to reach out to the financial aid office if needed, as aid is not available for summer courses.
+Typically courses are offered in a different scheduling format then fall and spring, with most courses offered during block weeks.
+Enrolling in courses is done through a sign up process.